 The chicken thighs are done cooking and can be brought in and cooled for a few minutes before pulling.

-You will notice that I brushed a little sauce onto mine about 30 minutes before they were finished cooking.
+You will notice that I brushed a little of the original barbecue sauce (Purchase formula here | Purchase bottled rub) onto mine about 30 minutes before they were finished cooking.
 Just personal preference here.

 How to protect the meat if you want to use boneless, skinless chicken thighs

 Option 1: Let the chicken thighs smoke for about 1.5 hours then place them into foil pans covered with foil.
 A little chicken broth, beer, apple juice, etc. in the bottom of the pan will create some steam and help to tenderize the meat.
 Leave them in this configuration until the internal temperature of the chicken reaches 175°F.

 Option 2 (my favorite): Brush them with melted butter about every 15 minutes to make sure they stay nice and moist throughout.
 This adds a little time to the overall cooking time (due to heat loss while the lid/door is open) but it's worth it.

 A favorite mop that I use consists of the following: